 The Woodford County Beef Improvement Association (WCBIA) will sponsor a "Woodford County Bred" category to recognize animals bred by beef producers in Woodford County.
-The requirements to exhibit are:
+The requirements to exhibit are

-- 1. Exhibitors must be enrolled in beef project (and submit a 4-H Show entry by June 15, 2024) and exhibit a Woodford County bred steer. - 2.
-Producer must be a WCBIA member. - 3.
+- 1. Exhibitors must be enrolled in the beef project (and submit a 4-H Show entry by June 15, 2025) and exhibit a Woodford County bred steer. - 2.
+The producer must be a WCBIA member. - 3.
 There is a nomination fee of \$20, which can be paid by either the producer or the exhibitor.
-Certificate of eligibility (Nomination Form) and fee will be accepted until Beef Steer Weigh-in (July 25, 2024). - 4.
+Certificate of eligibility (Nomination Form) and fee will be accepted until Beef Steer Weigh-in (July 24, 2025). - 4.
 Rules to follow Illinois State Fair Junior Show guidelines. - 5.
 Live On Hoof Evaluation To be scheduled by the committee. - 6.
-Steers will be evaluated using a point system of the following factors: 40% average daily gain, and 60% placing with rate of gain used as a tiebreaker. - 7.
-No special Show entry is necessary to show in this class, but all steers must have been shown in the regular 4-H Steer Show to be eligible to show in the Woodford County Bred class. - 8.
-The WCBIA will provide prize money for the live placing SROG:
+No special Show entry is necessary to show in this class, but all steers must have been shown in the regular 4-H Steer Show to be eligible to show in the Woodford County Bred class. - 7.
+The WCBIA will provide prize money for the live placing SROG